ManuelMBaumann/freqdom_compare/README.md

 Declaration
 -----------
 The [author](http://www.manuelbaumann.de) is a PhD student in Numerical Analysis at TU Delft.
-My research is focused on linear solvers and preconditioning.
-I highly encourage experts in geophysics to comment on the numerical results and to [get in touch](mailto:m.m.baumann@tudelft.nl).
+My research is focused on linear solvers and preconditioning for the elastic wave equation.
+Feel free to [get in touch](mailto:m.m.baumann@tudelft.nl).

 References
 ----------